Pimpled Flasks - Sordariomycetes p.p. ("Pyrenomycetes")

 Bertia - .5mm black pustules growing in clusters on hardwood.
 In the order Coronophorales.

 Nemania serpens - a black crust with eroded channels running through the surface.
 Usually on hardwood or polypores.

 Hypocreales - clubs, crusts and molds found on wood, plants, other mushrooms or insects.
 It may be of interest that Stachybotrys, the toxic black mold is in this order.

 Cordyceps s.l. - some of the most fascinating fungi on the planet, these clubs with a differentiated pimpled head parasitize Elaphomyces truffles and insects!
 Some of them are known as "zombie fungus" because they are known to "takeover the brain" of ants and alter their behaviour to make them travel uphill to better habitat for the mushroom.
 Then the ant will die and the mushroom will sprout out of its head.
 Usually around 5cm tall.

-Tolypocladium (Elaphocordyceps) capitata - yellow- to red-brown round head on Elaphomyces truffle.
+Tolypocladium capitatum (Elaphocordyceps capitata) - yellow- to red-brown round head on Elaphomyces truffle.

-Tolypocladium (Elaphocordyceps) ophioglossoides - blacker head not as round on Elaphomyces.
+Tolypocladium (Elaphocordyceps) ophioglossoides - orange turning black, head not as round on Elaphomyces.
 Yellow rhizomorphs around the base!